luxfi/cli/cmd/commands.md

 transaction.
 If the network is proof of stake, the node must stake the L1's staking token.
 Both processes will issue a RegisterL1ValidatorTx on the P-Chain.

-This command currently only works on Blockchains deployed to either the Fuji Testnet or Mainnet.
+This command currently only works on Blockchains deployed to either the Testnet Testnet or Mainnet.
 - [`changeOwner`](#lux-blockchain-changeowner): The blockchain changeOwner changes the owner of the deployed Blockchain.
 - [`changeWeight`](#lux-blockchain-changeweight): The blockchain changeWeight command changes the weight of a L1 Validator.

 The L1 has to be a Proof of Authority L1.
-- [`configure`](#lux-blockchain-configure): LuxGo nodes support several different configuration files.
+- [`configure`](#lux-blockchain-configure): Luxd nodes support several different configuration files.
 Each network (a Subnet or an L1) has their own config which applies to all blockchains/VMs in the network (see https://build.lux.network/docs/nodes/configure/lux-l1-configs)
 Each blockchain within the network can have its own chain config (see https://build.lux.network/docs/nodes/chain-configs/c-chain https://github.com/luxfi/evm/blob/master/plugin/evm/config/config.go for subnet-evm options).
-A chain can also have special requirements for the LuxGo node configuration itself (see https://build.lux.network/docs/nodes/configure/configs-flags).
+A chain can also have special requirements for the Luxd node configuration itself (see https://build.lux.network/docs/nodes/configure/configs-flags).
 This command allows you to set all those files.
 - [`create`](#lux-blockchain-create): The blockchain create command builds a new genesis file to configure your Blockchain.
 By default, the command runs an interactive wizard.
 It walks you through